finos/legend-studio/.changeset/bottle-water-coffe.md

 '@finos/legend-graph': patch
 ---

-Fix `inline` relational property mapping's hashing and serialization.
+Fix a problem with hash computation and serialization of `inline` relational property mapping